-M. Ferdowsi and A. Baughman, "Analysis of the Double-Tiered Three-Battery Switched Capacitor Battery Balancing System," Proceedings of the IEEE Vehicle Power and Propulsion Conference, 2006, Institute of Electrical and Electronics Engineers (IEEE), Sep 2006.
+A. Baughman and M. Ferdowsi, "Analysis of the Double-Tiered Three-Battery Switched Capacitor Battery Balancing System," Proceedings of the IEEE Vehicle Power and Propulsion Conference (2006, Windsor, United Kingdom), Institute of Electrical and Electronics Engineers (IEEE), Sep 2006.

 The definitive version is available at http://dx.doi.org/10.1109/VPPC.2006.364284

 IEEE Vehicle Power and Propulsion Conference (2006: Sep.
 6-8, Windsor, United Kingdom)